 Dental crowns are undoubtedly the most frequently utilized restorative treatment.
 These crowns fit over the top of damaged teeth, restoring the full form and structure.
 Under Dr. Kutis’ skilled hand, dental crown restorations beautifully restore patients’ smiles.
 Crowns are used independently and as part of a fixed bridge.
 They’re also used as part of implant-supported tooth replacement or root canal therapy.

-Crafted from high quality materials and working with the most skilled, award-winning lab technicians, the dental crowns available form Blue Sage Dental are so perfectly created that patients often forget which tooth is crowned.
+Crafted from high-quality materials and working with the most skilled, award-winning lab technicians, the dental crowns available from Blue Sage Dental are so perfectly created that patients often forget which tooth is crowned.
 The dental crown process typically requires two appointments.
-During the initial visit, we prepare damaged teeth by removing a small amount of dental structure.
+During the initial visit, we prepare a damaged tooth by removing a small amount of dental structure.
 Then, we capture bite impressions for our dental lab to use in the creation of a custom crown.
-Before patients leave, we place a temporary crown to protect their prepared teeth.
-Once the final restoration is received from our lab, patients return to exchange their temporary for a flawless custom crown.
+Before a patient leaves, we place a temporary crown to protect their prepared tooth.
+Once the final restoration is received from our lab, the patient returns to exchange their temporary for a flawless, custom crown.

 In most cases, our team works hard to help patients keep their natural teeth.
 However, there are situations where extraction is the best way to ensure patients maintain the optimal level of oral health.
-When this is the case, we carefully remove teeth, and help patients plan tooth replacement, whenever necessary.
+When this is the case, we carefully remove teeth and help patients plan tooth replacement, whenever necessary.
 Some of the situations that may necessitate extraction include:

 - Severe damage or decay that makes restoration impossible